The United Arab Emirates (UAE) in a nutshell

 Alcohol is available in many restaurants and cafes in Dubai and in tourist hotels.
 But don’t be surprised if – like us – you eat a delicious, freshly made pizza in an Italian restaurant and there’s not a single alcoholic drink on the menu.
 Moreover, at the average beach club you can order all kinds of drinks, except for alcoholic ones.

-Travelling in the United Arab Emirates
+Travelling in the UAE

 Distances in the UAE are relatively small.
 For example, you’d spend less than an hour travelling by taxi from Dubai to Abu Dhabi.
 The roads are generally in excellent condition but signage does leave much to be desired in some parts of the Emirates.